 What happens at the hearing?

-At the hearing, you can provide evidence that you did not accumulate enough points to be a negligent operator and that the state’s records are inaccurate.
-You can also provide mitigating evidence that paints you in a less blameworthy light – an example is that you are your family’s sole provider.
+At the NOTS hearing, you can provide evidence that you did not accumulate enough points to be a negligent operator and that the state’s records are inaccurate.
+You can also provide mitigating evidence that paints you in a less blameworthy light: An example is that you are your family’s sole provider.

-Your insurance company will likely increase your premiums if you are found to be a negligent operator.
-That is a big reason why NOTS hearings are usually worth doing.
+Your insurance company will likely increase your premiums for being a negligent operator.
+That is a big reason why NOTS hearings are worth doing.

 7. Is the standard different for commercial drivers?

 Yes.
-Since commercial drivers log more miles than regular drivers, they are allowed to accumulate more points before the DMV will consider them negligent operators.
-Specifically, commercial drivers in California face a license suspension if they accumulate:
+Since commercial drivers log more miles than regular drivers, they are allowed to accumulate more points before the California DMV considers them negligent operators:

 - six points within any 12-month period,